noncenze/Project-Uno/README.md

 ![Box Sketch](/Screenshots/sketch.jpeg)

 ## Early Versions
 Early attempts of trying to fine tune the creation of obstacles lead to some difficult/impossible variations.
-I've debated leaving it this way since it worked.
+I've debated leaving it this way since it worked and makes the game more challenging.

 ![Difficult Obstacles](/Screenshots/difficult.png)